 A restful morning is spent wandering around the Temple of Inspired Seclusion, one of China's most renowned Buddhist temples.
 The Temple of Inspired Seclusion (Lingyin Temple) is one of the largest and most significant temples in southern China so it can get crowded with domestic tourists, particularly during weekends and holidays.
-There will be approximately 2 hours sightseeing on foot at this site.
-Later, cruise on Hangzhou's West Lake, admiring the gardens, pagodas and old bridges on its shores.
+Browse through Hangzhou's local market then visit, famous for its tea cultivation, and enjoy a tea tasting tour.